hasura/ndc-spec/specification/src/specification/queries/field-selection.md

 If `fields` is provided, its value should be compatible with the type of the column:

+### Nested objects

-- For an object-typed column (whether nullable or not), the `fields` property should contain a `NestedField` with type `object`.
+For an object-typed column (whether nullable or not), the `fields` property should contain a `NestedField` with type `object`.

 The `fields` property of the `NestedField` specifies a [`Field`](../../reference/types.md#field) structure for each requested nested field from the objects.

+### Nested arrays

-- For an array-typed column  (whether nullable or not), the `fields` property should contain a `NestedField` with type `array`.
+For an array-typed column (whether nullable or not), the `fields` property may contain a `NestedField` with type `array`.

 The `fields` property of the `NestedField` should contain _another_ `NestedField` structure, compatible with the type of the elements of the array.
 The selection function denoted by this nested `NestedField` structure should be applied to each element of each array.

+### Nested collections

+For a column whose type is an array of objects (whether nullable or not), the `fields` property may contain a `NestedField` with type `collection`.

+A connector should handle such fields by treating the nested array of objects as a collection.
+Such a field will include a nested `Query`, and the connector should execute that query in the context of this nested collection.

+A response for a field with a `fields` property of type `collection` should be a `RowSet` which is computed from the nested collection by executing the specified query.

+_Note_: support for nested collection queries is indicated by the `query.nested_fields.nested_collections` capability.

 ### Nested fields and relationships